gouldsonium/the-modding-bungalo/_lists/lorerim/faq.md

 - At the end of the day, LoreRim has mid-spec requirements for the normal profile and high-end for Ultra.
 - If you don't meet these, I can't do much for you unfortunately.
 - You **ABSOLUTELY** must meet the minimum requirements and install the list on a **SOLID STATE DRIVE**.

-Note: As a low spec user myself, I would recommend Wildlander as an alternate Requiem list for lower specs.